History of modern Western subcultures: 1940s

 After the second war, the zoot suit craze spread to France in the form of the Zazou youths.
 Meanwhile, the intellectuals in France were forming an existentialist subculture around Jean-Paul Sartre and Albert Camus in Paris cafe culture.

 In post-war America, folk songs and cowboy songs (also known, in those days, as hillbilly music) were beginning to be more popular with a wider audience.
 A subculture of rural jazz and blues fans had mixed elements of jazz and blues into traditional cowboy and folk song styles to produce a crossover called western swing.
 Thanks to the prevalence of radio, this music spread across the United States in the 1940s.
 Radio was the first almost instantaneous mass media with the power to create large subcultures by spreading the ideas of small subcultures across a wide area.

 Bebop, a new jazz subculture, formed from the rebellion against the melodic stylings of swing; Notable players included Dizzy Gillespie and Charlie Parker.
-In turn, bebop spawned the hipster and beat generation subculture.
+In turn, bebop spawned the hipster and Beat Generation subculture.

-In 1947, Jack Kerouac made an epic journey across America, which he would later describe in his novel, On the Road.
+In 1947, Jack Kerouac made an epic journey across America, which he would describe in his 1957 novel, On the Road.
 In the same year, there was an incident involving a motorcycle gang at Hollister, California, and Harper's Magazine, published a story about it.
 In 1948, the Hells Angels formed in Fontana, California.
 The Hells Angels began as a motorcycle club looking for excitement in the dull times after the end of the war and became notorious as time passed.
 Motorcycle gangs in general began to hit the headlines.
 In 1953, the film, The Wild One, was released starring Marlon Brando.